NethermindEth/general-agents-module/README.md

 #### How to use it

 ```
-import { TestTransactionEvent } from "general-agent-module";
+import { TestTransactionEvent } from "@nethermindeth/general-agent-module";

 const txEvent: TransactionEvent = new TestTransactionEvent().setFrom(address1).setTo(address2);
 ```